ratwolfzero/hopalong_python/README.md

 Requires the installation of numpy and matplotlib or numba for the @jit version.

 Note: I had problems with MacOs 14.x and Python 3.12.x.
 The plot window and Python crashed while interacting with the plot window.
-Using the special backend TkAgg works perfectly for me.
-Shouldn't normally be necessary for other operating systems.
+Using the specific backend TkAgg works perfectly for me.
+Shouldn't be necessary for other operating systems.

 "# import matplotlib"
 "# matplotlib.use('TkAgg')"